 Class Teacher: Mr Caton

-Welcome to Rosen Class.
-Your child’s class teacher’s name is Miss Cross and the unqualified teacher is Miss Brooks.
-Our class has been named after the famous author Michael Rosen.
-We will be reading some of his books and learning more about his stories throughout the year.
+Welcome to Sande Class.
+Your child’s class teacher’s name is Mr Caton and the teaching assistant is Mrs Cheeseman.
+Our class has been named after the famous singer Emeli Sande.
+We will be listening to her songs and learning more about her throughout the year.
 We have a class bear that will be sent home each weekend, which your child can share within the class.

-Within our class we have friendship groups for your children, which are named after types of weather sunshine, raindrops, snowflakes, rainbows, and icicles.
+Within our class we have friendship groups for your children, which are named after instruments.
 As the year progresses your child will also be put in to special maths and literacy groups and we will let you know these once they have been put in place.

 This year is going to have some great topics.
-The children will be learning about ‘Ubuntu‘, and ‘Do You Want To Be Friends?’ in their first term of Reception.
+The children will be learning about ‘Ubuntu‘, and ‘Why do you love me so much?’ in their first term of Reception.